tac2sc/azuravote/README.md

 It does not modify AzuraCast core files.
 ## What It Does

-- Shows vote buttons inside the AzuraCast public player.
+- Shows vote buttons inside the AzuraCast public player (embedded also.
+TODO: better position).
 - Adds an anonymous station chat, hidden until the listener clicks Chat.
 - Allows one vote per listener per song.
 - Lets a listener change their vote.